GurudeepPandey/web-dev-cohort-projects/README.md

-# web-dev-cohort-projects
-This repo is a collection of all homework assigned during my web development cohort.

 # Web Development Cohort Homework

 This repository contains all the projects and assignments given by my cohort instructor as part of my web development journey.
 Each project is structured with its own directory, containing relevant code, documentation, and any additional resources.